fyrestone/svnbranch/README.rst

 svnbranch
 ==============

-This is a lightweight svn branch tool with externals support.
+A lightweight svn branch tool with externals support.

 features
 --------------